 These no bake banana almond cookie dough bites are the easiest little sweet treats you will ever make!
-Perfect as a quick and easy snack on the go, or as a healthy snack for toddlers.
-They are gluten, grain and dairy free, have no added sugar or sweetener, no eggs, just a few simple ingredients and all ready to go!
+Perfect as a quick and easy paleo snack on the go, or as a healthy snack for toddlers.
+They are allergy friendly – gluten, grain, dairy and egg free, with no added sugar or sweetener – just a few simple ingredients!

 Bananas, ground almonds and desiccated coconut make these little bites a tasty healthy sweet treat that your kids will love….I am quite partial to them too!
 I have added some chopped walnuts into these cookie bites which gives them some more protein and healthy fats and a little bit of crunch for some added texture.

 I am taking my little toddler on a plane this week to see his grandparents……I’m a little bit nervous for obvious reasons, trying to keep quiet your not so quiet toddler on a plane is always a little challenging.
 I have made a small batch of these to keep as treats up my sleeve to hopefully help keep Master H appeased.